Contact Our NJ Criminal Defense Firm To Speak To A Highly Experienced Former Prosecutor About Your CDS Charge

 More serious CDS offenses are “crimes” (a.k.a. felonies) and fall under the jurisdiction of the county superior court.
-These types of drug charges can fall under the grade of a first degree crime, second degree crime, third degree crime or fourth degree crime.
-Personal possession of hard street drugs like heroin, cocaine, methamphetamine, MDMA and LSD generally fall under the grade of a third degree crime.
+These types of drug charges can fall under the grade of a first-degree crime, second-degree crime, third-degree crime or fourth-degree crime.
+Personal possession of hard street drugs like heroin, cocaine, methamphetamine, MDMA and LSD generally falls under the grade of a third-degree crime.

-Cases involving distribution of drugs or possession with intent to distribute CDS generally start at the bottom as a third degree crime and grade all the way up to a first degree crime depending on the quantity of drugs being distributed or sold.
+Cases involving the distribution of drugs or possession with intent to distribute CDS generally start at the bottom as a third-degree crime and grade all the way up to a first-degree crime depending on the quantity of drugs being distributed or sold.

 Why Is The Grade Of Your First Drug Offense Important?